AdityaWarrier2006/TensorFlow-for-Machine-Learning/README.md

-# TensorFlow-for-Machine-Learning
+# TensorFlow-for-Deep-Learning
-An intro to Machine Learning using TensorFlow in Python
+An intro to Deep Learning using TensorFlow in Python